 I continue to purchase only environmentally friendly textiles to replace my worn products.

 Some natural fibers like linen and hemp are very durable.
-While they may be more expensive upfront, they will likely last longer and save you money in the end.
+While they may be more expensive up front, they will likely last much longer actually saving you money in the end.

 Tips to help you keep your new behavior going:

 A clear goal is invaluable.
 Are you able to articulate what you would like to change?
 If not, take some time to clarify.
 Then make a plan in the Preparation stage.

 Keep learning.
 New information will help you stay motivated.

 Recognize how you feel when implementing the new behavior.
 Your positive emotions will help you continue to make positive decisions.